PracticalDL/Practical-Deep-Learning-Book/code/chapter-3/README.md

 | [ConvNet PlayGround](https://convnetplayground.fastforwardlabs.com/#/) By Cloudera's Fast Forward Labs  |  An interactive browser-based tool that does semantic image search using convolutional neural networks | [Blog](https://towardsdatascience.com/convnetplayground-979d441ebf82)  |
 | [ConvNetJS](https://cs.stanford.edu/people/karpathy/convnetjs/) by Andrej Karpathy  | A Javascript library for training models in the browser.
 "Open a tab and you're training.
 No software requirements, no compilers, no installations, no GPUs, no sweat."  | [Introduction](https://cs.stanford.edu/people/karpathy/convnetjs/started.html)  |
 | [CNN Explainer](https://poloclub.github.io/cnn-explainer/)  |  Visualize each convolution and filter as they pass through each image. | [YouTube](https://www.youtube.com/watch?v=HnWIHWFbuUQ&feature=youtu.be)  |

-PS: If you have another good resource in mind, be sure to add it to the table above.